Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 ```
 * What's the console output of this program?\
-**Answer:** You can check it in playground or godbolt by copy-pasting it.
+**ANSWER:** You can check it in playground or godbolt by copy-pasting it.
 Should be something in the line of
 ```
 6
 Var1 : 7, Var2 : 8
 Half of 6 is: 3
 ```
 * What is happening in the first and second `let a` statement?\
-**Answer:** In rust, you can declare a new variable with the same name as something that already exists, this is called shadowing.
+**ANSWER:** In rust, you can declare a new variable with the same name as something that already exists, this is called shadowing.
     * Btw, you can reproduce the effect of these lines without using the 2nd `let a`, how? (hint: `let mut a = ...;`)\
-    **Answer:**
+    **ANSWER:**
         ```rust
         let mut a = 2;
         a += 4 //No shadowing happens here.
         ```
 * What is happening in the `let ...` statement before the 2nd `println!()`?\
-**Answer:** You are binding the output from `tuple_function` to two variables inside the Left-hand-side tuple (the paranthesis) `var1` and `var2`.
+**ANSWER:** You are binding the output from `tuple_function` to two variables inside the Left-hand-side tuple (the paranthesis) `var1` and `var2`.
 This is called pattern-matching or pattern de-structuring.
 In C++, a similar feature exists called structured binding.
 * How do you think the `if let ...` statement is evaluated?\
-**Answer:** In contrast to how it works in C++ (i.e. the variable has to be anything but 0 to be evaluated to true), if-let statements in rust will be evaluated to true if the RHS value is successfully bound to the pattern on the LHS.
+**ANSWER:** In contrast to how it works in C++ (i.e. the variable has to be anything but 0 to be evaluated to true), if-let statements in rust will be evaluated to true if the RHS value is successfully bound to the pattern on the LHS.
 This, btw, is also true to how `match` works.

 The code before the last print is related to the `Option<>` type, which is an `enum`.
 Enums in rust will be explored later.